Mal402/sharedgamelobby/README.md

 **Donation:**

 If you find the Shared Game Lobby project useful and would like to support its ongoing development and maintenance, you can contribute by making a donation.
-To make a donation, please visit our donation page at XXXXXXXXXXXXXXXXX
+To make a donation, please visit our donation page at .....

 We appreciate detailed bug reports, specific feedback, and well-articulated suggestions.
 Your contributions help us identify and address issues promptly and enhance the overall experience for all users.